kaohl/daivy/README.md

 See also the [evaluation framework](https://github.com/kaohl/masters-thesis-software-evaluation) and the [refactoring framework](https://github.com/kaohl/alfine-refactoring).

+> [!NOTE]
+> Regarding citation: Please reference the thesis, which provides context for this work, and links to all repositories.

+> [!NOTE]
+> Please fork the repository for future work.

 # Daivy
 A Java build framework supporting source and binary transformations of projects and dependencies.